FromtonRouge/qmk_firmware/keyboards/ergodox/keymaps/fromtonrouge/readme.md

     * When used alone it adds a space.
     * When used with the STAR key, MSPC becomes a Backspace key.

-Numbers are binary numbers : you can stroke 2 numbers at the same time (from 0 to 15 for each hand)
+To write numbers stroke left and right + and use SATHR and/or NGHTS Numbers are binary numbers : you can stroke 2 numbers at the same time (from 0 to 15 for each hand)

 ![Programmer Steno](images/programmer-steno.png)